-(Still a little unsure what bridal boudoir is?
-Visit our “What is Bridal Boudoir?” post for a basic introduction on this steamy session.)
+Still a little unsure what a bridal boudoir is?
+Visit our “What is Bridal Boudoir, and how to feel less nervous during the shoot” post for a basic introduction to this steamy session.

-Eight Wardrobe Ideas for Your Bridal Boudoir Photos:
+8 Wardrobe Ideas for Your Bridal Boudoir Photos

 “Does your fiance love sports?
 Impress him with boudoir photos of you in nothing but a jersey from his favorite team and cute undies!”